gorango/flowcraft/sandbox/5.distributed/README.md

 ## How It Works

+This example highlights a different implementation of the `IExecutor` pattern.

-1. **Client (`client.ts`)**:
+1. **Client & `BullMQExecutor` (`client.ts`)**:
-    - Generates a unique `runId` for the new workflow execution.
-    - Initializes the `WorkflowRegistry` and gets the desired `Flow` definition.
-    - Creates an instance of `BullMQExecutor`, pointing to the job queue.
+    - The client's role is to **initiate** the workflow.
+    - It generates a unique `runId`.
-    - Calls `flow.run()` with the custom executor and the `runId`.
-The executor identifies the starting node(s) of the graph, serializes the initial context, and adds the first job(s) to the BullMQ queue.
-It then exits.
+    - It creates an instance of `BullMQExecutor`.
+Unlike the `InMemoryExecutor`, this executor does not have an orchestration loop.
+Its `run` method simply identifies the starting node(s) of the graph, serializes the initial context, and adds the first job(s) to the BullMQ queue.
+    - After enqueuing the first job, the client's work is done and it exits.

-2. **Worker (`worker.ts`)**:
+2. **Worker Process (`worker.ts`)**:
-    - Connects to the same BullMQ queue.
+    - The worker is the **long-running orchestrator** of the distributed system.
-    - The worker's processor function receives a job containing `{ runId, workflowId, nodeId, context }`.
+    - Its processor function receives a job containing `{ runId, workflowId, nodeId, context }`.
-    - **Mid-flight Cancellation**: For each job, the worker starts polling a cancellation key in Redis (e.g., `workflow:cancel:<runId>`).
-If this key appears, it triggers a standard `AbortController`, which immediately interrupts any cancellable logic within the currently running node (e.g., a long `sleep` or API call).
-    - It uses the `WorkflowRegistry` to find the executable `Node` instance corresponding to the `nodeId`.
+    - For each job, it finds the corresponding executable `Node` instance using the `WorkflowRegistry`.
-    - It deserializes the `context` and executes the node's logic (`node._run()`), passing the `AbortSignal` to it.
+    - It deserializes the `context` and executes the single node's logic (`node._run()`).
+    - **Cancellation**: The worker polls a cancellation key in Redis for the current `runId`.
+If the key is found, it triggers a standard `AbortController` to gracefully halt the running node.
-    - After execution, it determines the successor node(s) based on the action returned by the node.
+    - After the node runs successfully, the worker determines the successor node(s) based on the returned action.
     - For each successor, it enqueues a **new job**, passing along the now-updated `context` and the original `runId`.
-    - This process repeats until a branch of the workflow completes or is cancelled.
+    - This process repeats job by job until a branch of the workflow completes or is cancelled.